When and why should you resize video?

 From iPhones to GoPros and to DSLRs to 4K cameras, there are literally hundreds of different ways to capture video content nowadays.
 The problem this brings, is that it means there’s no standard format across the board.
 This makes it difficult for those of us needing to play a certain resolution on an incompatible screen or service, especially social media.
 YouTube, Instagram, Snapchat, and Facebook all require different clip sizes when uploading content, so if you’re wanting to process a 4K, widescreen movies that you’ve just taken on your GoPro cam, and upload it across all your different social media sites, then you’re going to have a bit of a problem on your hands.

-Well, that’s where’s Clideo’s Online Video Resizer is unique.
-Our nifty conversion tool works online so you don’t need to commit to any heavy software downloads, and it also manages to do so without losing quality.
+Well, that’s where’s Clideo’s Online Video Resizer comes in handy.
+Our tool works online so you don’t need to commit to any heavy software downloads, and it also manages to do so without losing quality.

 How to use Clideo’s Online Video Resizer